dev-leonzera/knExpress/README.md

 npx knex init

-This will generate a knexfile, where you must configurate with your database infos, and the directories path for migrations and seeds.
+--This will generate a knexfile, where you must configurate with your database infos, and the directories path for migrations and seeds.

-For more information, check out the Knex.js docs (http://knexjs.org/)
+--For more information, check out the Knex.js docs (http://knexjs.org/)

 #Run Migrations